Rainbow Valley of Mount Everest

 Climbers refer to it as “the Death Zone” because of this.

 So what can you anticipate if you end up in the Death Zone?
 You should be aware that your odds of surviving are very poor.
-Altogether, Mount Everest Rainbow Valley is dangerous place in the Everest Region.
+Altogether, Mount Everest Rainbow Valley is a dangerous place in the Everest Region.

-Preparations before going to the Death zone/Rainbow Valley of Mount Everest
+Preparations before going to the Death Zone/Rainbow Valley of Mount Everest

 Keep in mind that Rainbow Valley is an extremely dangerous location when visiting there, so you shouldn’t take the trip lightly.
 Before entering Mount Everest’s death zone, it would be preferable if you have the proper gear and safety procedures.